teleclimber/Dropserver.org/src/pages/docs/application-model.md

 To ensure consistent backups, Dropserver stops the appspace before performing a backup.
 "Stopping" an appspace means waiting for all http requests to finish, and for all connections to databases to close cleanly.
 New HTTP requests get a 503 response during this period.
 Once the backup is finished the appspace resumes normal operation.

-An appspace owner can also manually cause the appspace to become available by hitting the "Pause" button in the UI.
+An appspace owner can also manually cause the appspace to become unavailable by hitting the "Pause" button in the UI.

 Furthermore, Dropserver will make an appspace unavailable if it detects an anomaly in the appspace (such as the wrong data schema).
 These measures are intended to forestall data corruption.

+### Application Code is Stoppable

+Application code is written so that the sandbox can be stopped.
+This frees up resources for other applications.

+Long running code like server listeners are taken care of by Dropserver as much as possible.
+An App's design is similar to a "serverless" app: functions that respond to certain requests.

+Dropserver can also handle some routes itself, without waking the sandbox: in particular it can serve static assets.
+(See route types below.)

 ### Appspace Users